inf112-v21/Fantastic-Four/roborally_rulebook.md

 5) Randomly determine which player will go first.
 That player puts their Archive Marker (check point) and robot on the Dock 1 starting point of the Docking Bay, with the robot facing the Factory Floor board.
 The player to the left does the same (Dock 2), and so on in clockwise order, until all robots are on their dock.
-   Use dock assignments, for something later in the game!
+   Use dock assignments, for something later in the roboGame!

 ## HOW TO PLAY
 1) Deal the Program cards.